judesfernando/nextjs-assesment/README.md

 This is in the homepage and it will load 5 random cocktails to the page when the page loads and the refresh button will load a fresh set of random cocktails.
 The component has been written in a way the count (5) can be customised.
 Each cocktail will show the image, category and name

 #### Search page
 This page will handle the search functionality and it will give results based on a query for cocktail names.
+Each cocktail has a favourite button that you choose to add to the favourite list.

+#### Favourites page
+This page will show all the items that was added to to the favourite list.
+Also each item will display a button to remove an item from the favourite list.

 ### Other Features